kessle31/Showcase/SideProjects/Kaggle_Forest_Prediction/README.md

 test.csv -- Test set provided by Kaggle.com

-ForestPrediction.csv -- Prediciton file for the test set
+ForestPrediction.csv -- Prediction file for the test set

 CV_data -- Crossvalidation data (can be visualized in ForestPrediction.ipynb)